White Sands National Park: Euro-Americans

 While a Spanish colony was established to the north around Santa Fe, the Tularosa Basin was generally avoided until the nineteenth century.
 The basin lacked any reliable water sources and was the primary stronghold of local Apaches who stole livestock from Pueblo and Spanish settlements near the basin.
 When Spaniards did enter the basin, they traveled along established trails to the salt pan north of Alkali Flat.
 Spanish colonists had established the salt trails in 1647, to connect the salt deposits with the Camino Real in El Paso del Norte (present-day Ciudad Juárez) and silver mines in Durango, Mexico.
 Salt is a fundamental element in the processing of silver ore.
 Expeditionary parties using mule-drawn carts with military escorts would be formed a few times each year for the journey to the salinas (salt pans).

 Hispanic populations throughout the Spanish colonial and Mexican periods were allowed to gather salt from the salinas, which were considered public property.
-Texan-American settlers made private claims to the land to profit from mining of minerals on their property.
+Texan-American settlers made private claims to the land to profit from the mining of minerals on their property.
 James Magoffin held a title to the salt flats north of Lake Lucero but had been unsuccessful in collecting fees for salt gathering.
 In 1854, using military force, he intercepted a salt gathering expedition of Hispanos from Doña Ana at the salt flats and fatally wounded three members of the party.
 In response to Magoffin's use of extreme force during the Magoffin Salt War, the courts dissolved his property claim to the salt flats and established a precedent for free public access to salt deposits.

-The first US Army exploration of south-central New Mexico was led by a party of topographical engineering officers in 1849.
+The first U.S. Army exploration of south-central New Mexico was led by a party of topographical engineering officers in 1849.
 They passed west of the San Andres Mountains and Organ Mountains.
 A lieutenant was dispatched east across the basin with a scouting party to map a potential military wagon route to the Sierra Blanca.

-Hispanic families started farming communities at Tularosa in 1861 and La Luz in 1863.
+Hispanic families started to farm communities at Tularosa in 1861 and La Luz in 1863.
 The villagers mixed water with gypsum sand from the dunefield to create plaster for the adobe walls of their homes.
 The white color was not only decorative but functional in deflecting the rays of the summer sun.